Back to blog

 By Caltsu Team

-How to Sync Google Calendar and Apple Calendar: The Complete 2025 Guide
+How to Sync Google Calendar with Apple Calendar in 2025

-1. For viewing only: Add your Google account directly to your iPhone or Mac settings.
-This lets you see Google events in the Apple Calendar app.
+1. For a simple, view-only calendar: Add your Google account directly to your iPhone or Mac's settings.
+This will let you see your Google events in the Apple Calendar app.

-2. For true availability syncing: Native settings only show you the events.
-To stop colleagues from double-booking you over personal events, you need a sync tool like Caltsu.
+2. To actually block off your time: The built-in settings only let you see all your events.
+To stop other people from double-booking you, you need a sync tool like Caltsu.

-3. Check your fetch settings: If events aren't showing up, your phone might be saving battery by not updating the calendar data.
+3. If events aren't showing up: Check your "Fetch" settings.
+Your phone might be trying to save battery by not updating your calendar.

-You live on your iPhone, but your work lives on Google Calendar.
-It’s the classic "green bubble vs. blue bubble" conflict, but for your schedule.
+You live on your iPhone, but your work runs on Google Calendar.
+It's the classic tech giant rivalry, but played out on your schedule.

-Constantly switching between apps to see where you need to be is annoying.
-Worse, it’s dangerous.
-One day you forget to check the Google app, and suddenly you’re missing a client call because you were only looking at your personal Apple Calendar.
+Constantly switching between apps just to see what you have next is annoying.
+Worse, it's a recipe for disaster.
+One day you'll forget to check the Google app, and you'll miss a client call because you were only looking at your personal Apple Calendar.

-Getting these two tech giants to play nice isn't actually that hard, but there are two very different ways to do it depending on what you need: viewing (seeing everything in one place) or blocking (making sure people can't book over your other commitments).
+Getting these two to play nice isn't that hard, but there are two very different ways to do it.
+One lets you view everything in one place, and the other lets you block off your time so you don't get double-booked.

-Here is exactly how to sync Google Calendar and Apple Calendar in 2025.
+Here's how to sync your Google and Apple calendars in 2025.

-If you carry an iPhone, the native Apple Calendar app is deeply integrated into the OS.
-It works with Siri, it shows up in your widgets, and it pops up on your Apple Watch face.
-Google Calendar doesn't integrate quite as deeply.
+If you have an iPhone, the built-in Apple Calendar app is deeply integrated with the rest of the operating system.
+It works with Siri, it shows up on your widgets, and it appears on your Apple Watch.
+The Google Calendar app doesn't have that same level of integration.

 By syncing them, you get:

-• Unified View: Personal iCloud events and work Google events on one screen.
+• One unified view: See your personal iCloud events and your work Google events on the same screen.

-• Siri Integration: "Hey Siri, what's my day look like?" actually works for work meetings.
+• Siri integration: "Hey Siri, what's my next meeting?" will actually work for your work meetings.

-• CarPlay Support: Your next meeting address pops up on your dashboard automatically.
+• CarPlay support: The address for your next meeting will pop up on your car's dashboard automatically.

-However, you need to know the limitations.
-The standard method below allows you to see your Google events on your iPhone.
-It does not copy those events to your iCloud server.
+But you need to understand the limitations of the standard method.
+It lets you see your Google events on your iPhone, but it does not copy those events to your iCloud calendar.
+We'll explain why that matters in a minute.

 This is the method most people are looking for.
-It treats the Apple Calendar app as a window to view your Google data.
+It turns your Apple Calendar app into a window for viewing your Google Calendar.

 1. Open the Settings app on your iPhone.